 Make your way through this checklist in the days and hours before a major storm arrives.

 At the height of hurricane season, keeping you, your family, and your home safe can be both crucial and daunting.
-While there are many important steps to take ahead of time, like making an emergency kit and knowing your evacuation route, there are also a few things to remember in and around your home leading up to the storm to ensure you’re well-prepared.
-Here’s what you can do:
+There are many important steps to take ahead of time, including making an emergency kit, knowing your evacuation route, and having an exit strategy in place in case the situation gets too dire.
+And while your safety is of utmost importance, it's natural to worry about your property as well.

 It's not just the exterior entryways you'll want to keep shut and sealed up before a hurricane.
 The Insurance Institute for Business & Home Safety suggests keeping interior doors closed too to help minimize damage.
 In the event that an exterior window or door breaks, the home will begin filling up with air increasing the force pushing up on your roof-and the chance it detaches.
 According to the institute's test study of a 1,400-square-foot single-story home, closing interior doors reduced the extra force on the roof by 30 percent.